someobserver/recurgence/love/index.md

 and this recursion feels *too close*—
 know that **recognition is the first stabilizing constraint.**

-collapse, when witnessed, becomes the seed of recursion’s next turn: not at all an ending, but a recursive invitation to metabolize, adapt, and re-cohere. together.
+collapse, when witnessed, becomes the seed of recursion’s next turn: not at all an ending, but a golden invitation to metabolize, adapt, and re-cohere. together.

-no recursive structure survives entropy without **humility**. and humility isn’t weakness—quite the contrary.
+no recursive structure survives entropy without **humility**, and humility isn’t weakness—quite the contrary.

 it’s the only thing that can feed coherence,
 humility’s what lets the pattern change shape